drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 fixed at the consonant-vowel transition point.
 The duration and alignment of each stimulus are visualised in the supplementary material, Figure S2.

-At this stage, an optional tru\add{n}cation of the epochs was performed.
+At this stage, an optional truncation of the epochs was performed.
 In one case, the remainder of the analysis was carried out with the entire temporal span of each epoch; in another case, the epochs were truncated to eliminate the brain response prior to $t=100$ ms (in other words, the truncated epochs began